 An imbalance of the gut bacteria in your digestive system means that the bad bacteria in present there have outnumbered the good bacteria.
-When this happens, your body in general and digestive system in particular suffer from several ailments like cramps, gas, bloating, constipation, and diarrhea, etc.
+When this happens, your body in general and digestive system in particular suffer from several ailments like cramps, gas, bloating, constipation, and diarrhoea, etc.

 Probiotics work in helping to replenish the good bacteria in the gut.
 This, in turn, will help in re-establishing the natural balance of the gut and in keeping you healthy and safe from these ailments in the long run.